ipfs/js-ipfs-repo-migrations/README.md

  When the migration is run in browser environment the `datastore-fs` is automatically replaced with `datastore-level` even when it is directly imported (`require('datastore-fs')` will return `datastore-level` in browser).
-Because of this mechanism with simple migrations you should not worry about difference between `datastore-fs` and `datastore-level`.
+Because of this mechanism with simple migrations you should not worry about difference between `datastore-fs` and `datastore-level` and by default use the `datastore-fs` package (as the replace mechanism does not work vice vera).

 #### Guidelines